Early Threes at St. Mary's

 Through our program, "Energizing Readiness" we teach reading readiness through storytelling, finger plays, and listening along to help with pre-reading skills.
 Students will learn the parts of a book, and how to respect and care for books.

 Includes a monthly unit on a specific country with music, movement, and art; continents study and globe features.
+Students will also discover the different cultures by observing the clothing, food, and weather of the countries in the units that are covered.

 Uses a manipulative approach to math concepts focusing on fine motor skills, spatial awareness, hand-eye coordination, problem-solving skills and recognizing numbers 1-10.